MrSydar/nft-playground/README.md

     ├── ...
     └── template.svg           # Template file

-There is an example available in the `assets` directory of the current project.
+There is an example available in the `example/assets` directory of the current project.

 ## Run
 Run the tool with the next parameters: